 Best Topwater Lure: Rapala Skitter Walk Fishing Lure

 For the excitement of watching a bass power through the surface to strike your bait, you’ll need to rig your line with a topwater lure.
 These lures are traditionally considered most effective in spring and early summer when water temperatures are conducive to energetic, aggressive bass behavior.
-The Rapala Skitter Walk Fishing Lure is an Amazon favorite with a weighted tail that helps it to maintain a natural position in the water whether you’re reeling it in, trolling it behind a boat or letting it rest.
+The Rapala Skitter Walk Fishing Lure has a weighted tail that helps it to maintain a natural position in the water whether you’re reeling it in, trolling it behind a boat or letting it rest.

 Large internal rattles create the brand’s signature “Walk-the-Dog” action.
 This rhythmic side-to-side motion looks and sounds like a wounded bait-fish, while realistic 3D holographic eyes help to complete the illusion.
 Choose from a selection of painted or chrome-finish color patterns, ranging from true-to-life options like gold mullet and speckled trout to eye-catching shades like hot pink or red head.
 The lure is fitted with two VMC black nickel treble hooks, weighs 7/16 ounces and measures 3-1/8 inches in length.